KaydeeCodes/AutoGoLivePoster-Twitter-X/README.md

 # AutoGoLivePoster-Twitter-X
 This is an application created in C# in Jetbrains Rider, to work on Linux Mint 21.2.
-This will automatically post on BlueSky when going live via streamerbot intergration.
+This will automatically post on Twitter/X when going live via streamerbot intergration.

 ### Installation